bakdata/ci-templates/actions/java-gradle-publish-plugin/README.md

-# java-gradle-publish
+# java-gradle-publish-plugin

-This action uses Gradle to publish Java artifacts to Sonatype Nexus.
+This action uses Gradle to publish Java plugins to the Gradle Plugin Portal.

 ## Input Parameters